Whiplash Neck Injury Commonly Happens In Rear End Car Crashes

 Head restraints that are adjusted at or above the center of gravity of the head decrease reporting of neck pain in a whiplash neck injury.
 In fact, the drivers with properly adjusted restraints indicate 40% less occurrence of neck pain compared to those that use improperly adjusted head restraints.

 Having a poorly adjusted head restraint or one that cannot be adjusted properly to the height of your head in your vehicle is a major risk factor for increasing the severity of whiplash neck injury during a rear end collision.
-This is when the car seat head support can help.
+This is when the car seat head support can help, with a crash tested add on headrest, proven to reduce the severity of a whiplash injury.
 View the Insurance Institute for Highway Safety Head Restraint Rating to get an idea of how your car’s head restraint rates.

 Taking time to properly position your head restraint, or using a crash tested car seat head support may help to prevent a chronic whiplash neck injury and possible life with a chronic, disabling condition.